Author: Lee Martens

 Source: Review Request

 If you’re a dreamer, there is no doubt you have had your heart broken a few times, whether it was by the people you loved or by your own thoughts.
 ‘Secrets of a Broken Heart’ is a poetry collection to carry you through the heartbreak.
 It tells a story of healing, of how nothing matters more than to just keep dreaming no matter how much it hurts at times.

-Secrets of a Broken Heart is a debut poetry collection that covers a couple of different topics, from feelings of sadness and heartbreak after a breakup, the excitement of a new love, to the anxiety of writing and creating art.
+Secrets of a Broken Heart is a debut poetry collection that covers a couple of different topics: feelings of sadness and heartbreak after a breakup, the excitement of new love, or the anxiety of writing and creating art.
 It is a wide collection that follows a similar free verse style that has become popular in poetry in recent years.

 This poetry book is split into a few different sections, the first half of the collection primarily handling themes of heartbreak after a painful breakup.
-The later parts of the collection includes poems about finding happiness despite insecurities and feelings of sadness and goes into great detail about the author’s personal struggles with writing.
-I appreciated the poems that dealt specifically with feelings of anxiety over writing and the constant worries about her work being good enough, these are feelings that I think many artists can relate to.
-As someone that has written professionally I could definitely relate to these poems and it is a topic that isn’t often discussed in books.
+The later parts of the collection include poems about finding happiness despite insecurities and feelings of sadness and covers the author’s personal struggles with writing.
+I appreciated the poems that dealt specifically with feelings of anxiety about overwriting and the constant worries that her work was good enough, these are feelings that I think many artists can relate to.
+As someone that has written professionally, I could definitely relate to these poems and it is a topic that isn’t often discussed.

 “Honey, you are so pretty that